Survival statistics for kidney cancer

 - Extreme tiredness

-Younger men and women with kidney cancer tend to live slightly longer than older people.
-This is likely to be due to better general health, treatments working better in younger people and being diagnosed earlier.
+Your age can also affect kidney cancer outlook, Younger men and women with kidney cancer tend to live slightly longer than older people.

 Research evidence shows that taking part in clinical trials may improve outlook.
 No one is completely sure why this is.
 It is probably partly to do with your doctors and nurses monitoring you more closely if you are in a trial.
 For example, you may have more scans and blood tests.
 There is information in the trials and research section.